The Five Keys to Your Child Success

 Try to spot these concepts while you watch this week’s video, and then have fun making your own materials!

-If you’d like help coming up with – and preparing – materials for your home that support your child’s independence, then you’ll love my Montessori Parenting Mastermind!
+If you’d like help coming up with – and preparing – materials for your home that support your child’s independence, then you’ll love my Parenting Membership Community!

-With some carefully selected child-sized materials, it’s easy for a young toddler to prepare his own snack.
+With some carefully selected child-sized materials, it’s easy for a young toddlers to prepare their own snack.

 For more tips on how to introduce Montessori activities, read The Nine Key Points to Sharing a New Activity with Your Child.